debops/debops/docs/defaults-detailed.rst

 and is not packaged for Debian, this role does not interact in any way with VeraCrypt.
 You don’t need to install it on hosts you run this role against.

-You will need to use VeraCrypt for creation as ``cryptsetup`` and this role do not support this.
+You will need to use VeraCrypt for creation as :command:`cryptsetup` and this role do not support this.
 Note that currently only a password is supported which can be passed in the usual manner by writing it into the :ref:`keyfile